L-Blondy/up-fetch/README.md

 })
 ```

-The `json` data is already parsed and properly typed based on the schema.
+The response is already parsed and properly typed based on the schema.

 ## ➡️ Key Features